wp-plugins/social-locker/readme.txt

 == Changelog ==

+<Strong>Please don't forget to <a href="https://wordpress.org/support/view/plugin-reviews/social-locker?filter=5" target="_blank">rate the plugin and leave your review</a></strong>.
+It very important to us and for developing future updates.

 <strong>v.4.1.6 - 20 Mar 2015</strong><br />
 <ul>
 <li>FIXED: The bug of not displaying the TinyMCE editor when the plugin is activated.</li>